offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Hierarchical clustering as a means of detecting outliers - Cluster data using neighbouring join phylogeny.
 How far is each leaf node to its parent internal node?
 Find any that are grossly over the average / squared error distortion / some other metric?
 Report it.
 Try other ways as well (e.g. pick a root and see how far it is from the root -- root picked using some metric like avg distance between leaf nodes / 2 or squared error distortion).

    This relates to the idea above (soft hierarchical clustering) -- You may be able to identify outliers using soft hierarchical clustering using this (e.g. the probability of being a part of some internal node is way farther than any of the other leaf nodes).

+* Checkpointed BWT algorithm in C++ - Implement it in modern C++ using concepts, as a generic library

 # Terminology